TheTaiMan/Spell-let/README.md

 ![Speaker Animation](./gifs/reveal.gif)
 + Spelling input to the Save input transition (*You can also use the **scroll wheel** to transition*)
 ![Speaker Animation](./gifs/transition.gif)
-+ Add/Remove words (*You can also use the input to select words for removal by typing that word*)
++ Add/Remove words (*You can also use the input to select words for removal by typing that word and pressing enter*)
 ![Speaker Animation](./gifs/addRemove.gif)